Burj Khalifa is the most iconic building in Dubai, UAE.

 Level 124

-The observatory at Level 124 is the lowest of all the three observation decks and the most popular.
+The observatory at Level 124 is the lowest of all three observation decks and the most popular.

 This Level of Burj Khalifa is 452 meters (1,483 feet) high and helps experience a mesmerizing view of the Dubai skyline.